-Inside these loud and chronically unhealthy textile mills, the machines were mostly worked by immigrant girls and women.
-The 'mill girls' led Bread and Roses, a landmark labor strike (they won!) and founded America's first literary journal which featured the writings of young female immigrants from places like Quebec, Poland and Ireland.
+However, for the immigrant girls and women who worked those chronically unhealthy textile mills, there was nothing pristine about this setup.
+The 'mill girls' led Bread and Roses, a landmark labor strike (they won!) and founded America's first factory-girls’ literary journal which featured the writings of young female immigrants from places like Quebec, Poland and Ireland.

 Writing and Creative Writing Workshops

-I teach creative writing workshops (fiction and non-fiction) on the North Shore, in greater Boston and in venues throughout New England.
+For over 20 years, I have been leading creative writing workshops (fiction and non-fiction) on the North Shore, in greater Boston and in venues throughout New England.